England squad for EURO 2020 announced - Full list

 England have their three group games on home soil in Group D, as they face Croatia, Scotland and the Czech Republic at Wembley Stadium.

-The Three Lions are the joint-favorites to win the competition along with France, while Belgium, Spain, Portugal and Germany are among the leading contenders.
+The Three Lions are the joint-favorites to win EURO 2020 along with France, while Belgium, Spain, Portugal and Germany are among the other leading contenders.

 EURO 2020 odds (full odds provided by our partner, PointsBet)